EI2030/Low-power-E-Paper-OS/README.md

+"Of all the great companies of recent memory, there is only one that seemed to have no character, but only an attitude, a style, a collection of mannerisms.
+It constructed a brilliant simulacrum of character, in the way a man without empathy or conscience can pretend to have those traits.
+But it was never really there--even though two generations of employees convinced themselves otherwise.
+It was only when that character was finally tested did the essential hollowness of the enterprise finally stand exposed, and the employees and customers shrieked with betrayal.

+This was Apple Computer Inc., and there has never been a company like it.
+It was founded by two young men, one a genius with no allegiance to any institution but his own mind; the other a protean, inconstant figure who seemed composed of nothing but charm and a pure will to power.
+The company they built seemed to have everything: great technology, superb products, talented employees, rabidly loyal customers, an arresting vision, even a lock on the zeitgeist.
+But, like its founders, it lacked character.
+And because of that, from the first minute of the first meeting of Steve Jobs and Steve Wozniak, a decade before the company's founding, Apple Computer was set on a path from which it could not escape, even after those founders were gone.
+And that path would in time lead to the company's destruction.

+More than any other great company, the seeds of Apple's future glory and its subsequent humiliation were planted long before the company ever began.
+And bend and prune as it might, Apple Computer could never free itself of its roots.
+2.0 SEED
+It was Regis McKenna, the Silicon Valley marketing guru, who first saw the horrible truth: "The mistake everyone makes is assuming that Apple is a real company.
+But it is not.
+It never has been."
+He was too much of a businessman (after all, Apple could prove to be a once and future client) to draw the final inference: "And it never will be."

+Nobody alive knew Apple better than Regis McKenna--at least nobody who had been affected by the notorious "reality distortion field" that emanated from Steve Jobs;.
+After fifteen years of handling the company, Regis had remained unwarped and unconverted because no matter how successful Regis McKenna Inc. had become, and no matter how far it had left the publicity game behind for the more rarefied climes of marketing and business development, Regis still remained a PR man at heart.
+He still upheld the flack's first law: never, ever believe the hot air you put out about your client.

+Not that it was easy.
+When you watched your client land on the cover of Time magazine and knew you got the credit for getting him there; when you stood in the convention centers and giant auditoriums and felt the waves of adoration rolling around you; and when the calls came late at night and you heard Jobs the Seducer telling you how much he depended upon you, it would have been so simple to surrender to the undertow, to lose yourself in the Apple Will.

+But every time Regis thought of doing so there would be a meeting to remind him that Apple was a kind of collective madness.
+He would bring in an expert on marketing, or branding, or organizational theory--anything that might give the company some order, some strategic planning, some simulation of real business discipline--and he would watch in dismay as that person was humiliated, ignored or driven away.
+As for his own advice--well, nobody blew off the mighty Regis McKenna.
+Instead, they'd listen intently, nodding, foreheads pinched in concentration, even the seraphic Jobs himself making those unreadable and delicate motions with his fingers on the tabletop as if he was taking seriously what Regis was saying ... and then the Apple Corps would leave the room and never think about Regis's message again.

+In the end, after fifteen years advising the company he'd helped to create, McKenna walked away from Apple Computer.
+And not just from Apple, but from PR itself"

+-EXCERPT from the 1999 book "Infinite Loop How the World's Most Insanely Great Computer Company Went Insane" by Michael Malone

 https://litverse.substack.com/p/steve-jobs-vs-the-haters (Imagine an open source project, that, uses a unified design until each milestone is complete.
 Job's logic here could be like the Cathedreal in the Bazaar.
 The Bazaar houses the Cathedral, but temporarily cannot access the Cathedral.)

 ​